Introduction to the Forum

 The National Cooperative Education Statistics System was established under the Hawkins-Stafford Education Improvement Amendments of 1988.
 The system is meant to organize cooperation with the states on issues of education data collection and dissemination.
 To this end, the National Forum on Education Statistics was established in 1989 to create a voluntary, democratic, participatory, federal-state group to identify education data needs at the national, state, and local levels.

-The major purpose of the Forum is identified in the Forums Policies and Procedures manual as:
+The functions and objectives of the Forum identified in the Forum's Policies and Procedures Manual include, but are not limited to:

 The Forum meets semi-annually to discuss issues of current importance in these areas.
 The Forum consists of four committees, the Steering Committee and three standing committees designed to address major interests of the Cooperative System.